jehzlau/Ho_Handles/README.md

 ```
 CATEGORY_2_child_child
 ```
-Category 2 is the root category for this store, so allows for store specific configuration
+Category 2 is the root category for this store, so allows for store specific configuration.
+If the category path is longer it will show something like `CATEGORY_2_child_child_child`

 ```
 CATEGORY_2_child_dvds